Skip to Main Content

 4. Completion of a preparatory math course at another institution

-Writing Competency Requirement (0-3 hours)
+Writing Competency Requirement (0-3 credits)

-Intercultural Experience (IE) Competency Requirement (0-3 hours)
+Intercultural Experience (IE) Competency Requirement (0-3 credits)

 Requirement may be met by taking an approved course.
 Some majors have designated a specific course; other majors allow the student to select from a university approved list.
 Some courses will involve travel.
 They may not be met by CLEP, AP Credit, or transfer credit.
-The following courses meet the General Education Intercultural Competency requirement for students in majors that allow them to select from a university approved list only: ART-476, ACC/BUS-390, BIO-325, CHI-117, CHI-118, CHI-237, CHI-238, ENG-239, GEO-202, HNR-375, HST-280, INT-124, INT-220, INT-322, INT/COM-280, LDR-265, NUR-400 with 400L, PHE-248, PHL-248, POL-232, PSY-291/ADC-291, REL-240, SOC-210, SOC-225, SWK-291, TSL-203, TSL-385, WRI-370, WOR-238.
+The following courses meet the General Education Intercultural Competency requirement for students in majors that allow them to select from a university approved list only: ART-476, ACC/BUS-390, BIO-325, CHI-117, CHI-118, CHI-237, CHI-238, ENG-239, GEO-202, HNR-375, HST-280, HST-321, INT-124, INT-220, INT-322, INT/COM-280, LDR-265, NUR-400 with 400L, PHE-248, PHL-248, POL-232, PSY-291/ADC-291, REL-240, SOC-210, SOC-225, SWK-291, TSL-203, TSL-385, WRI-370, WOR-238.

 In addition, the Academic Affairs Office oversees many experiences which may also be approved to fulfill this requirement, including a student portfolio option for students whose upbringing or a previous course or experience may satisfy this requirement.